 Revisiting individual subject marking policies with greater autonomy given to curriculum/subject leaders in order to cut down on unnecessary work and give staff more time to prepare quality lessons.
 The DfE's report 'Reducing teacher workload', 2018, advocates cutting back burdensome marking to allow teachers to plan better sequenced and thoughtful lessons.
 This is supported by their 'Workload Reduction Toolkit, 2019' and 'Reducing workload in your school', 2019.
 Work scrutiny, staff and student questionnaires will inform yearly reviews department marking policies.
-RPK, middle leaders Half termly Monthly blogs on PP research to be collated and sent to staff for regular discussion in CL meetings.
+RPK Half termly Blogs on PP research to be collated and sent to staff for discussion in CL meetings.
 The Teacher Development Trust (with who the school is affiliated) recognise engaging with research literature to be a key part of school's development.
 Minutes taken by senior and middle leaders to reflect continuous discussions on Pupil Premium and the importance of improving staff subject knowledge.
-RPK, SFR, UQM, ASN, GCE, middle leaders Termly Embedded use of purchased visualisers to allow for high quality teacher modelling in all classrooms across the school.
+RPK/SFR/ UQM Termly Embedded use of purchased visualisers to allow for high quality teacher modelling in all classrooms across the school.
 The EEF 'Guide to Pupil Premium', 2019 recognises 'quality first teaching' and modelling at classroom level as the most important lever schools have for improving outcomes for disadvantaged students'.
 Research shows that Pupil Premium students Checking for evidence of modelling during lesson observations, learning walks and work scrutinies.
-SLT, middle leaders Termly makes 1.5 years' worth of progress with a highly effective teacher as opposed to 0.5 years with a poor teacher.
+SFR Termly makes 1.5 years' worth with a highly effective to opposed to 0.5 years witeacher. eacher as

-\\ Targeted support 2022-2023
+Targeted support 2023-2024

 Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-Maths and English teachers appointed as departmental Pupil Premium leads to undertake strategic interventions and raise the profile of Pupil Premium within the departments.
+Maths, English and Science teachers appointed as departmental Pupil Premium leads to undertake strategic interventions and raise the profile of Pupil Premium within the departments.
 The EEF 'Guide to Pupil Premium', 2019 recognises small group and one-to-one tuition as effective for those who are underachieving.
 Staff and student questionnaires to be used by co-ordinators, and strategies adapted as and when necessary.
-SLT, UQM Review after each data point.
+UQM Review after each data point.
 Targeted intervention programme for underachieving Pupil Premium students.
-This will be a mixture of in-house specialist teaching before and after school hours, along with tutoring through PET-XI and MasterClass.
+This will be a mixture of in-house specialist teaching before and after school hours, along with tutoring through Stem tutoring and, My tutor and 'Impress the examiner.'
 Intensive tuition in small groups is often provided to support lower attaining learners.
 Some studies (including the EEF's 'Guide to Pupil Premium, 2019) suggests that greater feedback from the teacher generates more sustained engagement.
 Parent information event in run up to programme, student questionnaires, exam outcomes, text message reminders home.
-UQM, RLF, JNE, curriculum leaders of English, maths, Science.
-Review after each data point.
+UQM, RLF, JNE, KAD Review after each data point.